 An adjunct faculty member of a major university’s applied intelligence program said, “The C-suite still has a significant lack of understanding of cybersecurity basics – the hygiene and the threats, the bad actors.
 And it’s after the fact, after they’ve been breached, that the board actually does something about it – and that’s true even in some of the largest companies.”
 The attack that scandalized Sony Pictures, destroyed much of its hardware, and “disappeared” large resources of data is just one dramatic example.

 More and more, the executives who are charged with IT cyber safety and data security solutions are discovering that data compromise is like a West Coast earthquake: It’s not a matter of whether it will occur, but rather when it will occur.

 The most widely overlooked sector of the security perimeter, it seems, is the physical part.
 The hundreds of data ports and connectors inherent in everyone’s computer data networks.
 Each one is an invitation to compromise.
 And the fact that major investments are being made in online security while leaving the protection of these ports and connections wide open, is cause for alarm.

 How to Fill the Security Gap

 The measures you can take to fill this void in your 360-degree defense are, fortunately, just as visible as the threat.
-The Connectivity Center offers you an array of USB port blockers, network port locks, fiber optic port locks, and other devices that is always evolving, ahead of the threat.
+The Connectivity Center offers you an array of USB port blockers, network port locks, fiber optic module locks, and other devices that is always evolving, ahead of the threat.
 The Connectivity Center has assembled the most complete portfolio of products to defend your computer network ports from interference, infection, and compromise, either intentional or unintentional, based on a vast body of experience in North America, Europe, and abroad.